by Texas Homesteader

 1st Attempt – Too Juicy

 The resulting pear preserves this second time were a lighter color, maybe because I didn’t simmer the pears as long, although I really love the golden color of the first batch too.
 Both were absolutely delicious!
 Virginia warned me not to try to make more than a double batch at a time so I heeded her advice and made two double batches.
-The double-batches I made yielded 6 half-pints the first time and 3 pints the second time.
+The double-batches I made yielded 6 half-pints.

 Ms. Virginia’s Recipe